Facial Skin Laxity 40 – 50 Years Old

-TOPICAL THERAPY using prescription strength clinically-proven products is the best option to manage early aging.
+Topical therapy using prescription strength clinically-proven products is the best option to manage early aging.
 At the Center for Aesthetics, we only prescribe topicals that have been clinically studied with evidence to support their effectivenenss.
-Topical therapy is the key component to long term success no matter what else is prescribed, and will lead to more impressive and long-lasting results from any procedure.
+Topical therapy is a key component to long term success no matter what else is prescribed, and will lead to more impressive and long-lasting results from any procedure.

-For patients approaching 40, we often recommend ULTHERAPY treatments to address skin laxity.
-ULTHERAPY uses ultrasound energy to visualize the collagen layers of your face before applying microscopic thermal injuries to that tissue.
+To address skin laxity, we often recommend Ultherapy treatments as you approach 40.
+Ultherapy uses ultrasound energy to visualize the collagen layers of your face before applying microscopic thermal injuries to that tissue.
 A full treatment of the lower face typically takes about 45 minutes, and collagen fiber contracture will take effect immediately.
 The astute patient may notice the feeling of skin tightening and subtle lifting immediately following their session.
 Complete results usually appear gradually over the course of about six months as your body creates new collagen fiber.
-ULTHERAPY is an in office treatment which does not require sedation or other oral medications.
-There is usually no downtime, although bruising can occur.
+Ultherapy is an in-office treatment which does not require sedation or other oral medications.
+There is usually no downtime, though some bruising may occur.
 Your Center for Aesthetics board-certified medical provider will make recommendations for future treatments based on your age and starting condition.

-soft tissue fillers are often used to address volume loss in the face.
+Dermal fillers are often used to address volume loss in the face.
 Dermal filler placement is similar to sculpting—there is a true art to assessing where volume is needed, and precise placement is essential for a natural appearance.
-The Center for Aesthetics is a national leader with 20 years of experience in providing soft tissue fillers, and we continually re-educate our board certified providers with the latest technology and methodology to ensure you get the best results possible. soft tissue fillers can be used in many locations on the face to achieve youthful balance and proportion.
-During your consultation at the Center for Aesthetics, we will present you with a customized plan for soft tissue fillers if you are a good candidate.
+The Center for Aesthetics is a national leader with 20 years of experience in providing dermal fillers, and we continually re-educate our board certified providers with the latest technology and methodology to ensure you get the best results possible.
+Dermal fillers can be used in many locations on the face to achieve youthful balance and proportion.
+During your consultation at the Center for Aesthetics, we will present you with a customized plan for dermal fillers if you are a good candidate.